 - Hull ID Number

 - Year (of Motor)

 Step 5 – Description of Trailer – If there is a trailer included in the sale of the boat contribute information regarding the specifics about the trailer:

 - Serial Number

-Step 6 – Should there be any active claims on the vessel, indicate the associated data in spaces provided.
+Step 6 – Should there be any active claims on the vessel, indicate the associated data in the spaces provided.